SYBIL

 Two things are changing at the same time.

 Bandwidth is exploding.
 Smartphones, sensors, cameras, satellites, IoT, digital payments, digital communication, logs, traces, clickstreams.
-Events that used to be unrecorded, local, ephemeral, incommensurable are now recorded by default, aggregated globally, stored indefinitely, machine-readable.
+Events that used to be unrecorded, local, ephemeral are now recorded by default, aggregated globally, stored indefinitely, machine-readable.
 The bandwidth between economically relevant nodes is exploding upward.
 The historical bottleneck is dissolving.

 Compute is diverging.
-We are building nodes whose compute is not 3× or 10× that of a human, but orders of magnitude greater in relevant tasks.
-Vastly greater memory.
-Vastly greater pattern-matching.
-Vastly greater parallel simulation capacity.
+We are building nodes whose compute exceeds a human's not by 3× or 10× but by orders of magnitude on relevant tasks.
+Greater memory.
+Greater pattern-matching.
+Greater parallel simulation capacity.
 For the first time, compute is not roughly equal across major nodes.

 When bandwidth is no longer the hard constraint, and some nodes have compute far beyond others, the power function changes regime.